256thFission/courses/README.md

 # Course Evaluation Analysis Pipeline

-A comprehensive R-based analysis pipeline for course evaluation data with statistical rigor and confidence-based tiering.
+A pipeline to rank Duke courses & professors, sourced from https://eval-duke.evaluationkit.com (data not included for copyright reasons).

 ## Project Overview

-This project analyzes ordinal survey data from course evaluations across different courses and professors.
+The format is ordinal survey data, grouped by indivual course section and with a ranking of 1-5 for most quantitive questions.
 The pipeline provides:

+- **Modular pipeline architecture**
 - **Statistical rigor** with Wilson confidence intervals and appropriate ordinal data methods
-- **Confidence-based tiering** to indicate reliability of results based on sample sizes
+- **Confidence scores** to indicate reliability of results based on sample sizes
 - **Comprehensive analysis** including correlations between evaluation questions
 - **Reproducible workflow** from raw data to final reports

-## Key Features

-- **Modular pipeline architecture** for easy maintenance and extension
-- **Automatic confidence tier assignment** based on sample sizes
-- **Polychoric correlations** appropriate for ordinal survey data
-- **Publication-ready visualizations** and summary tables
-- **Robust error handling** and data validation

 ## Quick Start